 BOTTOM LINE?
 Financial planning is more than spreadsheets and graphs.
 Instead, it should be viewed in a holistic context.
 When making important financial decisions, you are undeniably influenced by your own long-term relationship with money.
 Honor that relationship and continue to nurture it as you forge ahead.
 Remember, you’re in this one for the long haul.

 Scott Mazuzan is a certified financial planner for F.L.
-Putnam Investment Management Company, an independent firm that provides investment management and financial planning services. www.flpfinancialplanning.com/planning-blog
+Putnam Investment Management Company, an independent firm that provides investment management and financial planning services.
+You can follow his blog at http://www.flputnam.com/blog